Sathuranga Vettai: Critical reception

 The Times of India gave it 3.5 stars out of 5 and wrote, "Sathuranka Vettai shows what good writing can do to a film.
 The film is an expertly woven tale of a remorseless con man, for whom, "money is the ultimate"...The real hero of Sathuranka Vettai is its script, which, with its twists and turns, keeps us guessing for most parts of the film".
 Sify wrote, "With terrific screenplay, racy narration and out-of-the-box presentation, Sathuranga Vettai is a surprisingly fresh film that works big time.
 The film rests on intelligent writing peppered with smart dialogues and the fresh appeal of its lead actors.
 H Vinoth is definitely one of the great new finds of Tamil cinema and scores for his near perfect script, narration and packaging.
 Here is superior quality cinema perfect for a night out at the movies".
 The New Indian Express wrote, "With an intelligently-crafted screenplay, deft treatment, racy pace and some meaningful lines, director Vinoth establishes his credentials as a writer-director in Sathuranga Vettai, his very first effort.
 Weaving a tale centered around a conman, he infuses in it a judicious blend of humour, sentiment, intrigue and suspense, keeping one’s attention glued to the screen".
 Silverscreen.in wrote, "It’s a con movie of the highest order.
 It could also be a book.
 There’s intrigue, there’s laughter, there’s conspiracy, and more laughter.
 One moment, there’s feverish excitement, and the next, we slap our forehead in exasperation.
 It also makes us whistle.
 It’s that cool".
 IANS gave it 3 stars out of 5 and wrote, "The reason newcomer Vinoth's Sathuranga Vettai is an almost flawless film in the genre is because it succeeds in managing to con the audiences as well, more than once.
 It's not a film about people who con but one about those who get conned, why they get conned and how they get conned".

-Baradwaj Rangan gave a more mixed review, writing, "Vinoth employs a series of tricks to amp up his narrative, to make us feel we’re watching a really cool movie...What we don’t get is the pleasure of being conned.
+Baradwaj Rangan from The Hindu gave a more mixed review, writing, "Vinoth employs a series of tricks to amp up his narrative, to make us feel we’re watching a really cool movie...What we don’t get is the pleasure of being conned.
 We don’t see too many of these films in Tamil, so the newness keeps us watching (this is one of those not-bad-for-a-first-film films) — but the cons aren’t shaped well.
 They seem too easy (except for the last one) and the victims seem too dumb".